ebmalabuyo/mavs/README.md

 - Add players to the front office review

         - can sort them by salary and age.
-- Search for players and their stats in the player database.
+- Search for players and their stats by team in the player database.
 Add them to front office review

         - can filter the results by position or specific player search.
 - For more information on a player, visit the player detail page.